lumoslabs/broadside/README.md

 Broadside is pretty terse with its error output; you can get a full stacktrace with `export GLI_DEBUG=true`

 ## Contributing
 Pull requests, bug reports, and feature suggestions are welcome!
-Before starting on a contribution, I recommend opening an issue or replying to an existing one to give others some initial context on the work needing to be done.
+Before starting on a contribution, we recommend opening an issue or replying to an existing one to give others some initial context on the work needing to be done.

-1. Create your feature branch (`git checkout -b my-new-feature`)
-2. Commit your changes (`git commit -am 'Add some feature'`)
-3. Push to the branch (`git push origin my-new-feature`)
-4. Create a new Pull Request